AnthonyEbert/auto_reg_by_country/README.md

 * `smc_abc_rw.m` Adaptive sequential Monte Carlo sampler for ABC.
 This should not need to be modified even if the model completely changes.

-* `TauLeapingMethod.m` routine for approximate stochastic simulation of discrete-state continous-time Markov process (used in model simulation).
+* `TauLeapingMethod.m` routine for approximate stochastic simulation of discrete-state continuous-time Markov process (used in model simulation).

 * `import_covid19data.m` function for importing COVID-19 data.